Joan Greenwood: Stardom

-Greenwood was cast in the lead role of Saraband for Dead Lovers (1948), as Sophia Dorothea of Celle, alongside Stewart Granger.
-It was an expensive box-office failure.
+Greenwood was cast in the lead role of Saraband for Dead Lovers (1948), as Sophia Dorothea of Celle, alongside Stewart Granger, but it was an expensive box-office failure.
 She did The Importance of Being Earnest (1949) for TV; then played Lady Caroline Lamb in The Bad Lord Byron (1949), a notorious flop.

 More successful was Whisky Galore!
 (1949), which kicked off the Ealing comedy cycle.
-It was directed by Alexander Mackendrick and Greenwood was top billed along with Basil Radford.
-She did another for Ealing, Kind Hearts and Coronets (1949), with Alec Guinness directed by Robert Hamer.
+It was directed by Alexander Mackendrick, and Greenwood was top-billed along with Basil Radford.
+She did another for Ealing, Kind Hearts and Coronets (1949), with Dennis Price and Alec Guinness, directed by Robert Hamer.
 Both films became regarded as comedy classics.

 Greenwood was Richard Todd's leading lady in Flesh and Blood (1951), at British Lion.
 She went to France to co-star with Bourvil in Mr. Peek-a-Boo (1951).
-She did another for Ealing, Mackendrick and Guinness, The Man in the White Suit (1951), then Young Wives' Tale (1951) and did The Importance of Being Earnest (1952) again, this time as a feature film.
-She appeared on TV shows like BBC Sunday-Night Theatre.
+She did another for Ealing with Mackendrick and Guinness, The Man in the White Suit, then Young Wives' Tale (both 1951) and did The Importance of Being Earnest (1952) again, this time as a feature film.
+She appeared on TV shows such as BBC Sunday-Night Theatre.

-Greenwood returned to France to appear in Lovers, Happy Lovers!
-(1954) with Gérard Philipe.
-She did The King and Mrs. Candle (1954) for American TV and made a third film with Guinness and a second with Hamer, Father Brown (1954).
-She did A Dolls House in Copenhagen then was in The Confidential Clerk by T.S.
+Greenwood then appeared in Lovers, Happy Lovers!
+(1954), a French film shot at the Elstree Studios of Associated British and on location across London, with Gérard Philipe.
+She did The King and Mrs. Candle for American TV, and made her third film with Guinness and second with Hamer, Father Brown (both 1954).
+She did A Doll's House in Copenhagen, then was in The Confidential Clerk by T.S.
 Eliot which had a short run on Broadway in 1954.

-In Hollywood she was the female lead in Moonfleet (1955) at MGM, replacing original choice Merle Oberon.
+In Hollywood, she was the female lead in Moonfleet (1955) at MGM, replacing original choice Merle Oberon.